Did you know...

 Aïssata Sow Kone

-PROCUREMENT AND SUSTAINABILITY DIRECTOR
+SUPPLY AND LOGISTICS DIRECTOR

 Production Director